This is available for Planners.

 - Video, screen, and audio (default)

 ID checks - The automated proctoring workflow will, by default, require the candidate to take a picture of themselves and their ID.
-This can be reviewed along with the proctoring data, post-test.
+Depending on which ID verification option is chosen, the invigilator can review the candidate ID before the test begins, or post-test.
 If facial recognition is switched on at a tenant level, an ID match confidence level will be generated along with the photos.
 If not, the photos alone can be viewed.

 Explanation of test options